ignecziadam/meltwater_discharge/README.md

-# MELTWATER DISCHARGE DATA PROCESSING DESCRIPTION
+# Meltwater discharge data processing description
 This document describes the content of the script files published in the following paper:
 A high-resolution, operational pan-Arctic meltwater discharge database from 1950 to 2021